 This is a principle that can be inferred from the intent of the Class Proceedings Act, namely that all the stages of a class proceeding should be closely supervised by the court.
 It has been widely followed, including by judges in other provinces.

-With a background in economics, the gig economy and the underground economy, Peter Spiro is counsel to Monkhouse Law in employee class actions.
+Author: Peter Spiro has a background in economics, the gig economy and the underground economy and is counsel to Monkhouse Law in employee class actions.

 Call us for a FREE 30 minute phone consultation at 416-907-9249 or submit a callback request

 - Lawyer’s grievance dismissed: Performance assessment protected by qualified privilege - November 10, 2022